 How many times have you seen someone bend over to pick something up and they are super hunched over where their shoulders are rounded and they just look like their back is going to snap any second?

-When you’re going to pick up that next heavy thing or your kiddo, try this instead:
+Next time you go to pick up your little, try this instead:

 - Keep your shoulders straight and ‘pinned back’